PaulBrownMagic/BedSit/README.md

 ```

 The common way to use `persistence` is to restore the situation, then
-use this to initiate `situation`.
+use this to initiate `bedsit`.
 If there is no file yet then your initial situation will
 default to the situation defined by your implementer of the
 `situation_protocol`s definition of the empty situation: